mariamartinezgonzalez/PROJECT-BANK/README.md

 ![image](https://github.com/mariamartinezgonzalez/PROJECT-BANK/assets/151723296/f40f1fcf-f73a-43bf-86b6-0752856f132b)

 **EXPLAINING THE CODE OF THE GRAPHS**
-1. Download Python and pycharm (link pycharm) (https://www.python.org/downloads/) into your desktop.
+1. Once you have clean the dataset and add the new variables.
 2. Install 2 libraries: pip install matplotlib, pip install pandas in the terminal
 3. import pandas as pd import matplotlib.pyplot as plt
 4. Download the code from the “CODING.py” folder